RobTillaart/AS5600/README.md

 The faster the magnet rotates, the faster it may be called.
 Also if one wants to detect minute movements, calling it more often is the way to go.

+An alternative implementation is possible in which the angle is measured twice with a short interval.
+The only limitation then is that both measurements should be within 180° = half a rotation.

 ### Status registers